ARCCA/Introduction-to-Parallel-Programming-using-OpenMP/_episodes/05-my-first-thread.md

 Similarly, the “for” (C) directive splits the following do loop across multiple threads.
 Notice that no curly brackets are needed in this case.
 ~~~
-pragma omp for
+#pragma omp for [clause,[clause...]]
     for_loop
 ~~~
 {: .language-c}

 OpenMP clauses can also define how the loop iterations run across threads.
 They include:

-- SCHEDULE: How many chunks of the loop are allocated per thread.
+*SCHEDULE*: How many chunks of the loop are allocated per thread.

+Possible options are:

+ - `schedule(static, chunk-size)` : Gives threads chunks of size `chunk-size` in circular order around thread id.
+   `chunk-size` is optional, default is to divide up work to give one chunk to each thread.
+ - `schedule(dynamic, chunk-size)` : Gives threads chunks of size `chunk-size` and when complete gives another chunk until complete.  `chunk-size` is optional, default is 1.
+ - `schedule(guided, chunk-size)` : Minimum size given by `chunk-size` but size of chunk initially is given by unassigned iterations divided by number of threads.
+ - `schedule(auto)` : Decision is given to the compiler of runtime.

+Auto schedule can be set with `OMP_SCHEDULE` at runtime or `omp_set_schedule` in the code at compile time.

+If no *SCHEDULE* is given then compiler dependent default is used.

-- ORDERED: Loop will be executed as it would in serial, i.e. in order.
+*ORDERED*: Loop will be executed as it would in serial, i.e. in order.
 These clauses are useful when trying to fine-tune the behaviour of our code, but caution should be observed since they can introduced unwanted communication overheads.

 > ## Working with private variables and loop constructs
 >